vert-x3/vertx-awesome/README.md

 * [Apache Camel](https://github.com/apache/camel/blob/master/components/camel-vertx/src/main/docs/vertx-component.adoc) - [Apache Camel](http://camel.apache.org/) component for bridging Camel with the Vert.x event bus.
 * [Gateleen](https://github.com/swisspush/gateleen) - Middleware library based on Vert.x to build advanced JSON/REST communication servers.
 * [Gravitee.io](https://gravitee.io) - An OSS API Platform including an API Gateway and an OAuth2 / OIDC authorization server based on Vert.x Core / Vert.x Web and other modules.
+* [API Framework](https://github.com/vinscom/api-framework) - Vertx and Glue based microservice framework removing distinction between standalone and serveless application.
+All services can run in standalone server, but, if required, same codebase can be used to run any service as serverless application.

 ## Language Support